-- 60. The less compliant fee was introduced in September 2018 and is applicable to HMOs licensed under Part 2 of the HA 2004 and has been consulted on for the proposed second selective licensing scheme. - 61.
-The less compliant fee was introduced after consultation with landlords, HMO tenants, community groups, Nottingham City residents and other organisations as part of the HMO Additional Licensing Statutory Consultation.
-Respondents to the consultation were in support or strong support of a less compliant fee. - 62.
-The less compliant fee may be applied if one or more of the following criteria apply: - (i) a substantiated referral or complaint made to Safer Housing where a serious health and safety / disrepair / fire safety / or management regulations contravention is identified or regarding an unlicensed HMO. - (ii) two or more substantiated service requests (complaints to the Council by tenants or other parties about conditions in the Property). - (iii) Where the Council has had to chase an application and/or application has not been forthcoming and has only been made due to an intervention by the Council prompting the application. - (iv) poor application history, for example, the application, licence fee or documents are not submitted on time or incomplete.
+- 42. The less compliant fee is applicable to HMOs licensed under Part 2 and houses licensed under Part 3 of the HA 2004.
+It was introduced after consultation with landlords, HMO tenants, community groups, Nottingham City residents and other organisations as part of the Licensing Statutory Consultations.
+Respondents to the consultation were in support or strong support of a less compliant fee. - 43.
+The less compliant fee may be applied if one or more of the following criteria apply: - (i) A substantiated referral or complaint made to Safer Housing where a serious health and safety / disrepair / fire safety / or management regulations contravention is identified or regarding an unlicensed HMO or

-- (v) one or more reminders needed after initial reminder to renew a licence or submit the outstanding documentation. - (vi) history of enforcement action being required to obtain safety certificates or other documents when they have not been forthcoming. - (vii) history of poor management of the Property. - (viii) history of enforcement at the Property. - (ix) history of Anti-Social Behavior at the Property - (x) history of non-compliance with licence conditions; - (xi) unjustified and repeated requests for extensions of time to complete required remedial works. - (xii) missed pre-arranged appointments with Council Officers or failure to cooperate with Council Officers to arrange inspection(s) - (xiii) Obstruction of officers during property inspections, including failure to facilitate inspections of the whole property - (xiv) Further criteria may become applicable and be considered on a case by case basis. - 63.
+- house. - (ii) Two or more substantiated service requests (complaints to the Council by tenants or other parties about conditions in the Property in the last 3 years). - (iii) Where the Council has had to take steps to secure an application and/or application has not been forthcoming and has only been made due to an intervention by the Council doing extra work prompting and chasing for the application. - (iv) Failure to provide requested information and/or documents, that are required by the Council for the processing of a licence, in a specified time scale. - (v) More than one reminder needed to renew a licence and/or submit a new licence application. - (vi) History of enforcement action being required to obtain safety certificates or other documents when they have not been forthcoming. - (vii) History of poor management of the Property. - (viii) History of enforcement at the Property. - (ix) History of Anti-Social Behavior at the Property - (x) History of non-compliance with licence conditions; - (xi) Unjustified and repeated requests for extensions of time to complete required remedial works - (xii) Missed pre-arranged appointments with Council Officers or failure to cooperate with Council Officers to arrange inspection(s) - (xiii) Obstruction of officers during property inspections, including failure to facilitate inspections of the whole property - (xiv) Further criteria may become applicable and be considered on a case by case basis - 44.
+Where the applicant has benefitted from an accredited or standard fee on the Part A fee, the Council may take steps to recover the difference. - 45.
 In the event that the less-compliant fee is applied, this will supersede the availability of the standard or accredited licence fee.
 This means that where the Council has made a decision to charge the less-compliant fee, the accredited or standard fee will not be available for either Part A or Part B fees.
-Where the applicant has benefitted from an accredited or standard fee on the Part A fee, the Council may take steps to recover the difference.
-The less compliant fee is higher as there are additional compliance activities undertaken once the licence is granted such as additional monitoring and inspections of the property.
+Once a licence is granted and the less compliant fee has been paid additional monitoring and inspections of the property may be carried out.